nightscout/trio-docs/docs/EN/Configuration/transition-qa.md

 ## Coming From Commercial Closed-Loop Systems

 Are you using a commercial closed-loop system like Insulet's Omnipod 5, Tandem's Control IQ, Medtronic's 780G, etc.?
-If you're happy, stay; if you're not getting the desired results, read through the chapter [Coming From iOS Loop](#coming-from-ios-loop) chapter to see the main issues Trio solves.
+If you're happy, stay; if you're not getting the desired results, read through the [Coming From iOS Loop](#coming-from-ios-loop) chapter to see the main issues Trio solves.

 ## I Want to Try Trio.
 How Do I Proceed?